hirrolot/slice99/README.md

 This is what slice99 tries to fix, though losing in type safety; if you want to stay type-safe, you can still pass a length and a pointer, convert them to `Slice99` by `Slice99_new` and use the multitude of functions it provides (`Slice99_for_each`, `Slice99_bsearch`, `Slice99_find`, etc.).

+Another use case of slice99 is zero-copy parsers.
+Ordinary C strings need to be null-terminated, in opposite to `Slice99`, which means that you can construct slices pointing to actual data without allocating a new memory area to append `'\0'` each time.

 ## Projects using slice99

  - [Hirrolot/smolrtsp](https://github.com/Hirrolot/smolrtsp) --  A small, portable, extensible RTSP 1.0 implementation in C99.